xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Wisp.md

 ### Basic Build
-This build will result in 180% haste motes if you do your setup correctly.
+This build will result in a 175% haste mote if you do your setup correctly.
 ![](media/builds_wisp_basic.png)

 ### Min-Maxed Build